What's exported

 React components

-This means that you can drop the exported component directly into your React project and use it like any other React component, all while keeping the structure, styles, and functionality defined in Webflow.
+You can drop an exported component directly into your React project and use it like any other React component, all while keeping the structure, styles, and functionality defined in Webflow.

 The generated React component contains:

-_utils.cx). - Nested elements: a JSX hierarchy that mirrors your Webflow design, built with Webflowβs primitives (
+DEVLINK_SCOPE_CLASSwrapper using CSS@scope. - Nested elements: a JSX hierarchy that mirrors your Webflow design, built with Webflow’s primitives (

 Block,Link,Image, etc.). - Assets and media: images, dimensions, alt text, and link attributes are carried over automatically.